ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Snapshot space is increased through **Storage** > **{{site.data.keyword.filestorage_short}}**.

 1. Click your storage volume, click **Actions**, and click **Change Snapshot Space**.
 2. Select from a range of sizes from the prompt.
-Sizes typically range from 0 to the size of your volume.
+For more information about available snapshot capacity allotments, see [Ordering snapshots](/docs/BlockStorage?topic=BlockStorage-orderingsnapshots&interface=ui#snapshotspaceforvolume)..
 3. Click **Continue**.
 4. Enter any Promo Code that you have, and click **Recalculate**.
 The Charges for this order and Order Review fields are completed by default.
 5. Read the service agreement, and if you agree with the terms click checkbox, and click **Place Order**.
 Your additional snapshot space is provisioned in a few minutes.